 YIS students come from a wide variety of educational backgrounds, including international and national school systems from around the world, and a complex range of circumstances.
 Our grade placement policy is based on many years of experience, the need to ensure the quality and consistency of our academic programs, and the ultimate aim to place students in the most appropriate grade for their academic and social development.
 In almost all cases, placement is determined by age as of September 1st in the academic year of entry.
 However, in considering grade placement we may make rare exceptions to this age-based protocol to ensure there is a continuity of the student’s education and that they have completed a grade before entering the next grade.
 In all cases, the final decision on grade placement lies with the school.Early Learning Center – There are two levels within the Early Learning Center.
 ELC1 is for children who have turned 3 years of age by September 1st in the year of entry.
 Children who turn 3 years of age between September 2 and 30 in the year of entry may be admitted to ELC1 with the understanding that they must repeat ELC1 the following school year.
 ELC2 is for children who have turned 4 years of age by September 1st.
-The ELC1 class is half day (8:45am – 12:00pm), but may be extended to full day (8:45am – 2:40pm) with the ELC director’s recommendation and the parents’ approval.
+The ELC1 class is half day (8:45am – 12:00pm), but may be extended to full day (8:45am – 2:40pm) with the ELC teacher’s recommendation and the parents’ approval.

 Elementary School - Placement in all grades is determined by age as of September 1st in the academic year of entry as follows: